Subscribe

 Create a Plan

-When mapping an email marketing strategy, planning is crucial.
+If you want a successful email marketing strategy, planning is crucial.
 With a plan, your team is better equipped to distribute messages that appeal to and convert subscribers into customers.

 • Start with your goals.
 What do you want to achieve with email marketing?
 This could include increasing sales, earning more website traffic, or building brand awareness.